This post contains affiliate links.

 The good: The old town was beautiful and the nearby islands are nice.

-The bad: The beaches in Zadar are nothing special and Zadar is expensive.
+The bad: The beaches in Zadar are nothing special and food and accommodation in Zadar is kinda pricey.

 All in all, though, I recommend a trip to Zadar for anyone who wants to stick close to Zagreb (personally, I hate long bus rides) and backpackers or digital nomads who are on a budget as well.